apioo/fusio-docs/docs/backend/api/operation.md

 ![operation_update](/img/backend/api/operation_update.png)

+### Name

+The name of the operation.
+It is recommended to use a namespace to separate your operations with dots into logical units i.e. `my.namespace.getAll` or `my.namespace.update`

+### Scopes

+The scopes field defines a set of scopes assigned to an operation.
+If the operation is protected, an end user needs to obtain a scope in order to access the endpoint.

+### Active

+Whether the operation is active or not.
+If the operation is not active it is not possible to invoke this operation.

+### Public

+Whether the operation is public or private.
+If an operation is private (by default) the user needs to private an access token to invoke the operation.
+The user also needs to have the fitting scope to invoke this operation.

+### Stability

+Indicates the stability of this operation.
+If the operation is stable it is not possible to change any values.

+### Description

+A short description of this operation.

+### HTTP Method

+The target HTTP method.

 ### HTTP Path

-The path can contain variable path fragments.
+The target HTTP path can contain variable path fragments.
 These fragments can be accessed inside an action.
 The following list describes the syntax.

 * `/product`
   No variable path fragment only the request to `/product` matches this route